bresilla/bibiman/README.md

 - [x] **Emacs (GUI)**: `export VISUAL="emacs"` (open emacs in separate window, blocks the terminal running `bibiman` as long as emacs is opened)

-Feel free to try other editors.
+Feel free to try other editors and report.
 Important is that the editor supports the argument `+..` to set the line number that the cursor should be placed at.
 Otherwise, the functionality might not work properly.

 While this behaviour is most likely supported on UNIX-based systems (Linux,